miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

-invite an american woman to eat together, she has in the system unit immediately the red light comes on: "The guard, they want to fuck me!
-"And the police are already here as here.
+invite an american woman to eat together, she has in the system unit immediately the red light comes on: "The guard, they want to fuck me"!
+And the police are already here as here.
 And five years at least.

 A particular mockery is that